Dolioz/hrpgext/README.md

 Chrome
 - Create a new user script in tampermonkey
-- Copy the script from https://github.com/Dolioz/hrpgext/blob/master/HRPGExtension.user.js and eplace the new user script content with it
+- Copy the script from https://github.com/Dolioz/hrpgext/blob/master/HRPGExtension.user.js and replace the content of the new created user script with it

 ## UI Improvements

+- Add additional information to the browser tab:
+    - [RS] = rift soon
+    - [RIFT] = rift is open
 - Coloring gems in log
 - Coloring gems in gem menu and their boost value to its name (e.g. Fractured Emerald (Gold 0.5%))
 - Coloring uncommen chests and lockpicks correctly in log